-Exams (60%): There will be three major exams during the semester, two unit exams and a final.
+Exams (55%): There will be two major exams during the semester: a midterm and a final.
 These will cover materials in the lectures and readings.
 Each will consist of essay or id questions and 20-40 multiple choice questions.
 Also, there may be a Special Assignment (something like a three-paragraph essay question) assigned in the class with an equal grade value to an examination.
-Your exam average will account for 60% of your overall grade.
+Your exam average will account for 55% of your overall grade.